dhruvsoin/IntelliMap/README.md

-# 🗺️ Ethorx - Smart Data Mapper
+# 🗺️ IntelliMap - Smart Data Mapper

 **Transform messy, inconsistent data into perfect templates — automatically.**

-Ethorx is a privacy-first, industrial-grade data mapping tool that uses advanced algorithms (including the Hungarian Algorithm) to intelligently map your raw data columns to a standard template, ensuring 100% data integrity without sending a single byte of data to the cloud.
+IntelliMap is a privacy-first, industrial-grade data mapping tool that uses advanced algorithms (including the Hungarian Algorithm) to intelligently map your raw data columns to a standard template, ensuring 100% data integrity without sending a single byte of data to the cloud.

 ---